ManojVG/AboutMe/README.md

 🌱 I’m aiming to pursue life time career in Software Engineering & Technology.

-💬 Ask me about: Problem Solving and Full Stack Software Engieeering.
+💬 Ask me about: Problem Solving Using Software Engieeering.

 📫 How to reach me: MVG9966@GMAIL.COM